brianarciga1/Advanced-Coding-Course/Lab_6.md

 - Flashes **green, red, and yellow** lights for pedestrian safety.

 ---
+## What the Code Does

+# Initial Setup
+    Traffic starts with a green light on.
+    Pin modes are set for inputs (button) and outputs (LEDs and buzzer).
+# When Button Is Pressed
+    Turns off the green light.
+    Turns on the red light and pedestrian light.
+    Plays a short melody on the buzzer for crossing indication.
+    Waits 3 seconds for pedestrian crossing.
+    Flashes yellow light 5 times as a warning.
+    Switches back to green for traffic.
+# No Button Press?
+    Runs a default traffic cycle: green → yellow → red → green.

+---
 ## 🔌 Wiring Guide

 | Component        | Arduino Pin | Notes                          |